How Much Faster Does a New SSD Make a 2012 MacBook Pro?01 Mar 2018

 How much faster does a new SSD make a 2012 MacBook Pro?
 A lot.

 I recently upgraded a 2012 MacBook Pro with a new SSD, and I was blown away by the results.
-The computer was nearly unusable before the upgrade - it took several minutes to boot (I wish I had timed it).
-It also wasn’t uncommon to wait multiple minutes for a program like Safari to launch.
+The computer was nearly unusable before the upgrade - it took more than two minutes to boot and about 30 seconds to launch a program like Chrome or Safari.
 (Although once it finally started, it wouldn’t be too bad to do something simple like surf the web.)
-Apparently (based on online message boards, YouTube, etc.), lots of older MacBooks suffer from really slow responsiveness when running newer versions of macOS.
-The problem can be fixed pretty easily by replacing the OEM hard drive with an SSD - after the fix, the MacBook Pro boots in under 20 seconds and launches programs almost instantly.
+Apparently (as you’ll find in comments all over the internet), lots of older MacBooks suffer from really slow responsiveness when running newer versions of macOS.
+Luckily, the problem can be fixed pretty easily by replacing the OEM hard drive with an SSD – after the fix, the MacBook Pro boots in about 25 seconds and launches programs almost instantly.
+Overall, the SSD made the computer about four times faster when doing disk-bound operations like booting up or starting a program!

 Will this fix your old MacBook?
 Probably.
 If your old computer has similar symptoms (a long boot time and slowness when launching applications), and if your old computer uses a traditional hard disk, an SSD is likely to give you similar results to mine.

-How do I know what kind of hard drive I have?
+How do you know what kind of hard drive you have?
 One of the easiest ways to

 know what kind of hard drive came with your Mac is to use the Ultimate Mac